46 x 1332” hand-stitched cotton and found textiles 2015, 2018

 Amelia Center Gallery, Gulf Coast State College, Panama City, FL 2020

 In April 2014, I was selected to create an installation for the Mesa Contemporary Arts Museum’s Dr. Ruth Tan Lim Project Room.
 As an embroidery artist, filling 72 linear feet of wall space with hand-stitched imagery would be my largest project to date.
 I began by designing an idealized landscape with a big blue sky, green grass, and puffy white clouds.
 Researching ways of depicting cloud forms led me to thinking about clouds as water vapor and then water vapor as greenhouse gas.
-Other clouds—volcanic plumes, mushroom clouds, emissions from factories and puffs rising from the cooling towers of nuclear reactors—drew my attention as well.
+And other clouds— volcanic plumes, mushroom clouds, emissions from factories and puffs rising from the cooling towers of nuclear reactors—drew my attention as well.
+The resulting piece, Vantage Point, traveled from Mesa to other venues, changing shape to fit each one.
+In 2018, I stitched an additional 39 linear feet to make the piece site-specific for the Holter Art Museum in Helena, Montana.

 I stitched these natural and manmade disasters into my landscape and continued to research.
 Maps and illustrations drew me to include portolan lines and vanishing points—adding movement and a linear design element and poking fun at my tendency towards flat representation.
-I generated a list of terms and places picked up from headlines, news stories, and research, and this text became a ticker informing the scenes.
+I included found embroidery cut from countless tablecloths and handkerchiefs, and I generated a list of terms and places picked up from headlines, news stories, and research.
+This text became a news ticker above and below informing the scenes.
 The world I made is still beautiful, but the impact of human consumption and waste is everywhere.